RAF Upper Heyford: Post Cold War era

-With the end of the Cold War, the presence of the 20th TFW was deemed no longer necessary in the United Kingdom.
-The USAF presence at RAF Upper Heyford was gradually run down (phased down).
+With the end of the Cold War, the 20th TFW was deemed no longer necessary in the United Kingdom, and the USAF presence at RAF Upper Heyford was gradually phased down.

 The 20th Tactical Fighter Wing, along with the associated 55th, 77th, and 79th Tactical Fighter Squadrons were officially re-designated the 20th Fighter Wing and 55th, 77th and 79th Fighter Squadrons on 1 October 1991.

 On 19 October 1993, aircraft 67-120 went to the Imperial War Museum in Duxford where it is now on display.
 It retains the 55th Fighter Squadron, 20th Fighter Wing markings it carried when stationed at RAF Upper Heyford.
 It flew 19 Desert Storm missions and flew into Duxford on 19 October 1993.

 The last of the wing's three F-111E aircraft departed from Upper Heyford on 7 December 1993.
 The flagship of the 55th Fighter Squadron, aircraft 68-055 Heartbreaker, departed first.
 It went to Robins AFB, Georgia, where it is now on display.
 The next aircraft, 68-061 The Last Roll of Me Dice, departed for the Aerospace Maintenance and Regeneration Center at Davis Monthan AFB Arizona, in the USA.
 Finally aircraft 68-020 The Chief, flew to Hill AFB, Utah, where it is now on display at the Hill Aerospace Museum in the USA.